home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 ha_integration_type: integration
 ---

 The **Enphase Envoy** {% term integration %} is used to integrate with the [Enphase IQ Gateway](https://enphase.com/en-us/products-and-services/envoy-and-combiner), a communication device for [Enphase](https://enphase.com/homeowners) solar inverters and batteries.
-In this documentation, as well as in integration entity names, the Enphase IQ Gateway is commonly referred to as `Envoy`, a name from the conception times of this integration and retained for it's compact format.
+In this documentation, as well as in integration entity names, the Enphase IQ Gateway is commonly referred to as `Envoy`, a name from the conception times of this integration and retained for its compact format.

 ## Supported devices

 This integration works with:

-- Older and newer <abbr title="IQ Gateway">Envoy</abbr> models that only have production metrics (ie. Envoy-R (LCD), Envoy-S (not metered))
+- Older and newer <abbr title="IQ Gateway">Envoy</abbr> models that only have production metrics (i.e. Envoy-R (LCD), Envoy-S (not metered))
-- Newer <abbr title="IQ Gateway">Envoy</abbr> models that offer both production and consumption metrics (ie. Envoy-S Metered equipped with <abbr title="current transformers">CT</abbr>).
+- Newer <abbr title="IQ Gateway">Envoy</abbr> models that offer both production and consumption metrics (i.e. Envoy-S Metered equipped with <abbr title="current transformers">CT</abbr>).
 - Various Enphase IQ Combiner products that have an embedded <abbr title="IQ Gateway">Envoy</abbr>, it will show-up in the same way as the stand-alone one.

 ## Unsupported devices

-This integration does not works with:
+This integration does not work with:

 - Older Envoy models running firmware before 3.9 which lack a REST API.